 Your First Appointment

 Your first visit will take approximately an hour and a half.
 We will gather pertinent medical information including your medical/dental history, take necessary X-rays, photographs and study models.
 We will do a comprehensive examination including a cancer and periodontal screening and risk for Obstructive Sleep Apnea.
 Ideally you will not have your teeth cleaned at your first visit nor will we begin treatment until you understand what your needs are and what treatment will involve.
 We want your visits to our office to be pleasant.
 We have headphones in every operatory with a variety of music to choose from.
-We also have movie glasses for long appointments.
 We invite you to bring your favorite music to listen to during your appointment as you please.

 Fees and Insurance

 Our mission is to deliver the finest care possible.
 Payment is due at the time of service.
 If this is not convenient for you, we have partnered with Care Credit, which allows you to schedule your procedures today and spread payments over time.
 If you have insurance, we will be more than happy to assist with the billing.

 Our goal is to give our patients a complete and comprehensive oral examination, focusing on your total oral health and well being, which includes oral cancer screening, examination of the teeth and supporting tissues and screening for your risk for Obstructive Sleep spnea.
 We will mutually go over all the findings and present our recommendations, providing you with the "state of the art" treatment methods available for optimal oral health.